Published 14th June 2019

 The Design and Technology Association held a Corporate Partner and Friends network briefing on HMS Belfast to update supporters and remind everyone of the issues facing the subject.
 Keynote speaker Lord Baker of Dorking addressed the group with his views on ‘The Importance of technical education with an emphasis on D&T’, highlighting the dramatic effect that squeezing out subjects can have on employment.
 He spoke about the success of UTCs in providing valuable students for jobs in the STEM sector and the importance of getting D&T back in the mainstream curriculum.

 While business and industry understand the issues and recognise the value of the subject in providing for skills shortages and helping to build a coherent industrial strategy, there are still difficulties in getting those in government to provide the support that D&T needs to flourish.

 A paper is being written by the Association in partnership with RAEng, planning pathways and career destinations for D&T students and seeking to engage DfE, BEIS (Business Energy and Industrial Strategy) and Ofsted.
-It is planned to be published in late October or early November this year.
+It is planned to be published in the new year.
 The aims are to:

 - engage government

 - seek recognition as an academic subject worthy of a central place on the school curriculum for all students

 - seek funding to adequately train teachers to deliver the latest Design and Technology GCSE and A Level qualification (including a drive on initial teacher education numbers)

 - actively engage the support (financially and intellectually) of the business community

 Some of the reasons D&T should survive and flourish are that:

 - There is a uniqueness to design and technology that makes it stand out in the school curriculum and provides all students with an experience, a knowledge bank and the development of a set of skills and attributes that cannot be delivered through other subjects.